It Can Die Even If It Doesn't Bleed .

 Short with only a small amount of replay value, reserving very little content for second playthroughs.

 An intense, fast paced first-person platformer that feels complete from top to bottom.
-Although short in size, the game was greatly remarkable thanks mostly to its incredible level design, futuristic visuals, as well as a punitive approach that brought in a real challenge.
+Although short in size, the game was greatly remarkable thanks mostly to its incredible level design, futuristic visuals, alongside a highly punitive approach that brought in a real challenge.

 03/01/2021 - Caius, The Cyber Ninja